 Citroen C-Zero – NEDC range: 93 miles

 Essentially a rebadged version of the Mitsubishi i-MiEV – a car no longer sold in the UK – the C-Zero ups the power stakes to 49kW (67hp).
 The rear-mounted motor drives the back wheels, and is claimed to be capable of pushing the C-Zero to an 80mph top speed.
 Driving like that won’t help the 93-mile range, though.
-It does also neatly undercut the e2o, with an asking price of £12,495.
+It costs from £16,020.

 Peugeot iOn – NEDC range: 93 miles

 Identical to the C-Zero in looks and powertrain, the Peugeot iOn also matches its 93-mile NEDC range.
 Similarly, it takes nine hours to charge from a domestic plug socket, but can be topped up to 50% capacity in just 15 minutes when connected to a rapid charger.
-Despite its likeness to the C-Zero, the iOn costs more, at £15,995 – big money for a car that has made only a small impact on the UK electric car market.
+The iOn costs £15,995 – big money for a car that has made only a small impact on the UK electric car market.

 Volkswagen e-Up – NEDC range: 99 miles

-Although Volkswagen is now fully embracing EV models, until very recently it chose to base electric cars on existing models.
+Although Volkswagen is now fully embracing EVs, until very recently it chose to base electric cars on existing models.
 Out goes the regular petrol engine from the Up, and in comes a 60kW (82hp) electric motor powering the front wheels.
 Rapid charging will fill the 18.7kWh battery in just 30 minutes, and the e-Up enjoys a range of standard kit including parking sensors, cruise control and DAB radio.
-But, with a price of £20,780, this is a very expensive city car.
+But, with a price of £21,140, this is a very expensive city car.

-It might look like a Golf but, as with the e-Up, this is anything but normal VW underneath.
-There’s an 85kW (115hp) electric motor driving the front wheels, which makes the e-Golf capable of 0-62mph in mildly-to-warm 10.4 seconds.
-The 199lb ft of torque also helps acceleration feel brisk, even if top speed is only 87mph.
-An NEDC range of 118 miles is hardly impressive, and nor is a price which starts at £27,180.
-But remember, this is just the start for VW and electric cars.
+It might look like a Golf but, as with the e-Up, this is anything but a normal VW underneath.
+There’s a 100kW (136hp) electric motor driving the front wheels, which makes the e-Golf capable of 0-62mph in mild-to-warm 9.6 seconds.
+The 214lb ft of torque also helps acceleration feel brisk, even if top speed is only 93mph.
+An NEDC range of 144 miles is just about reasonable, but the price is steep.
+The e-Golf starts from £32,730.

 Morgan EV3 – NEDC range: 150 miles

-We might still be waiting on a finalised production version of this battery-powered Morgan 3 Wheeler, but it’s too cool not to include on this list.
+We’re still waiting on a finalised production version of this battery-powered Morgan 3 Wheeler, but it’s too cool not to include.
 Morgan claims the EV3 will have a range of 150 miles, along with the ability to hit 62mph in nine seconds and a top speed of 90mph.
-With an planned weight of less than 500kg, and packing a 20kWh battery, those figures seem fully believable.
+With a planned weight of less than 500kg, and packing a 20kWh battery, those figures are fully believable.

 Hyundai Ioniq Electric – NEDC range: 174 miles

 The Ioniq isn’t just one model.
 No, Hyundai has taken the path of building three versions of the same car: hybrid, plug-in hybrid, and battery EV.
-With an 88kW (120hp) motor, the Ioniq is one of the more powerful EVs on this list, and one of the few with a top speed exceeding 100mph – admittedly by just 3mph.
+With an 88kW (120hp) motor, the Ioniq is one of the few lower-end models with a top speed exceeding 100mph – admittedly by just 3mph.
 It also features a Sport Mode, which drops the 0-62mph time to 9.9 seconds when engaged.
-Keenly priced at £24,495, the Ioniq shows the benefits of designing an EV from the start, rather than converting a conventionally-powered model.
+Keenly priced at £25,745, the Ioniq shows the benefits of designing an EV from the ground up, rather than converting a conventionally-powered model.

 If you want a motorsport-style carbon-fibre chassis, rear-wheel-drive and 19-inch alloy wheels, an electric car might not be your first choice.
-But those features are exactly what the BMW i3 offers, along with an NEDC range of 195 miles with the recently revised 94Ah (33kWh) battery pack.
-You’ll also get 0-62mph in 7.3 seconds, funky ‘suicide’ rear doors, and the benefit of a premium badge.
-Such accoutrements cost money, though.
-List prices start from £27,880.
+But those features are exactly what the BMW i3 offers, along with an NEDC range of 225 miles with the recently revised 42kWh battery pack.
+You’ll also get 0-62mph in 7.3 seconds, funky ‘suicide’ rear doors and the benefit of a premium badge.
+Prices for the updated model haven’t been confirmed yet, but the starting list price for the 33kwh car was £27,880.

 Tesla Model X P100D – NEDC range: 336 miles

+There are of course many variants in the Tesla range.
+The 90D Model X will get you 303 miles of NEDC driving.
 If you really need to make six passengers vomit profusely, but with the guilt-free feeling of using electric power, the Model X P100D is what you need.
 The ‘P’ stands for performance, and means a 100kWh battery pack mated to uprated electric motors.
-The result is a range of 336 miles, but a 0-60mph time of 2.9 seconds is the bigger party trick for this £129,200 SUV.
+The result is a range of 336 miles, but a 0-60mph time of 2.9 seconds is the bigger party-trick for this £129,200 SUV.

 Tesla Model S 100D Dual Motor AWD – NEDC range: 393 miles